HASwitchPlate/openHASP-docs/docs/compiling/gitpod.md

 !!! note "Note"
     You can of course uncomment multiple lines, the system will make builds for each.
 Note that these environments rely on the platforms above so double-check that your hardware has the correct platform enabled in the `extra_configs` section!

+!!! warning "Warning"
+    If you build from a development branch, you may not get the expected results, as it may contain undocumented or buggy features.
+Also, most likely a development branch has verbose logging enabled by default which adversely affects performance (for example setting `HASP_LOG_LEVEL` back to `LOG_LEVEL_TRACE` may bring speed to normal, otherwise the plate may become laggy).

 ## Build the firmware